abernst4/DataStoreSummer/README.md

 * Each section has its own database, entity, and route folders and files.

 ### Our Paradigm
 Our goal was to persistce user and group Java objects into user and group tables.

-## Consumers
-How can people use this application?
-Consumers will need to have a few software downloaded before properly using our program.
-### Java
-* Because our program primarily runs on Java, you will need to have JDK 11 installed on your computer - newer verion should also be fine, but JDK 11 is prefered.
-* To learn more about downloading Java, see https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A.
-### Maven
-* Maven is a software that faciliates building other software: it organizes the file structure of the project and facilitates
-### Getting started with Quarkus
-* After cloning our GitHub repo, cd into the 'app' folder
-* By running the command